 - 18. Inquire if any temporary interruptions in transit service occurred during the report year.
 If these interruptions were due to maintenance or rehabilitation improvements to a fixed guideway segment(s), the following apply: - Report directional route miles for the segment(s) for the entire report year if the interruption is less than 12 months in duration.
 Report the months of operation on the fixed guideway and high intensity busway segments form as 12.
 The transit agency should document the interruption. - If the improvements cause a service interruption on the fixed guideway and high intensity busway directional route miles lasting more than 12 months, the transit agency should contact its NTD validation analyst to discuss.
-FTA will make a determination on how to report the directional route miles.
+The FTA will make a determination on how to report the directional route miles.

 We inquired of the personnel responsible for reporting Metro Transit's NTD data whether there were any temporary interruptions in transit service that occurred during the report year and if the interruptions were due to maintenance or rehabilitation improvements to a fixed guideway or high intensity busway segment.
-We were informed there were days where service was interrupted.
-Light rail mode did not operate for six days (May 29 through June 3); motor bus mode did not operate for five days (May 29 through June 2); and commuter rail mode did not operate for three days (May 29, June 1, and June 3) due to civil unrest in Minneapolis.
-These interruptions in transit service did not last more than 12 months, and the interruptions were not due to maintenance or rehabilitation improvements to a fixed guideway or high intensity busway segment (Policy Manual, Federal Funding Allocation Test q).
+We were informed that there were no interruptions in transit service that lasted more than 12 months, and the interruptions were not due to maintenance or rehabilitation improvements to a fixed guideway or high intensity busway segment (Policy Manual, Federal Funding Allocation Test q).